dmpe/django-wohn/docs/development/server/Azure Cloud/ansible_provisioning.md

 ## Deployment

-There are 2 options where you can create servers, e.g. run playbooks.
+There are 2 options where you can create servers, e.g. where to execute playbooks.

 Either in `azure cloud-shell` where ansible is already preinstalled or on some Linux VM (either on server or desktop).